A meeting room is an active meeting session. The number of

 of participants in all meeting rooms combined within that

-The TM-510 appliance offers 4 meeting rooms and 20 concurrent
+The TM-510 server offers 4 meeting rooms and 20 concurrent

 participants by default.
 Out of the box (without additional